Quantum conformal symmetries for spacetimes in superposition: Superpositions of Spacetimes and Quantum Conformal Transformations

+where we made use of the representation property $\mathcal{F}^{-1}(\Omega) = \mathcal{F}(\Omega^{-1})$ \footnote{Note that one can only map to a situation with superposed spacetimes and \emph{one} fixed mass term $m(x)$ if, in the original frame, the mass terms $m_i^2(x)$ in superposition are all of a specific functional form, that is, they are the image of a single (spacetime dependent) mass term $m^2(x)$ under Eq.~\eqref{eq: summary transformations conf}.}.

-This operator defines a \emph{quantum conformal operator} and allows us to map between situations with conformally related spacetimes in superposition to scenarios in which we have quantum fields with different mass terms in superposition on a fixed background metric \cb{(see Figs.~\ref{fig:manifoldsSP} and \ref{fig:symmetryplanes})}.
+This operator defines a \emph{quantum conformal operator} and allows us to map between situations with conformally related spacetimes in superposition to scenarios in which we have quantum fields with different mass terms in superposition on a fixed background metric (see Fig.~\ref{fig:manifoldsSP} for a schematic picture and Fig.~\ref{fig:symmetryplanes} for an abstract illustration).
 Moreover, assuming that the conformal invariance of the KG equation with modified mass extends to superpositions of conformally equivalent spacetimes, it forms a symmetry transformation, which only alters the description while leaving the physical situation unchanged.
-The present work thus extends the quantum symmetry principle proposed in Ref.~\cite{delaHamette2021falling} - there, situations with a gravitating source in a spatial superposition were related to ones in which the spacetime metric is definite while the probe particles are in superposition.
+The present work thus extends the quantum symmetry principle proposed in Ref.~\cite{delaHamette2021falling} -- there, situations with a gravitating source in a spatial superposition were related to ones in which the spacetime metric is definite while the probe particles are in superposition.